alxvmr/ALTMediaWriter/README.md

 ## Translation

-If you want to help with translating Fedora Media Writer, please visit our [Zanata project page](https://fedora.zanata.org/iteration/view/mediawriter/master).
+If you want to help with translating ALT Media Writer, please visit our [GetALT project page](https://getalt.org/development/writer).

-Information about the individual Fedora flavors is retrieved from the websites and translated as a separate project.
+Information about the individual ALT flavors is retrieved from the websites and translated as a separate project.

 ## Other information